-Г A S Т U V Community What are the connections between the landslide code info and the other codes?
+I Ĩ А S Т U 1 Community What are the connections between the landslide code info and the other codes?
 Are there any disconnections between codes and maps?
-Other relevant codes/provisions Other observations: Astoria CP.400.01 - The city will take reasonable precautions to protect life and property from natural disasters (References City Code Ordinace 09-03) Geologic hazards map included in Comprehensive Plan but not referenced, Tricia: I included the City of Astoria as an example in the presentation I made on October 27, 2016 at the Oregon- Washington APA conference, "Landslides in Oregon: Integrating Science and Policy."
-Astoria dated August 2015 is not linked fully to the Astoria code. cause to deny a variance.
-DOGAMI and the City of Astoria got together to apply for and receive funds from FEMA for a landslide hazard and risk study.
-The study was performed from April 2008 to April 2009.
-As a result of the landslide hazards study, DOGAMI prepared these maps: landslide inventory, shallow and dee plandslide susceptibility.
-Also, an open life report.
-120 landslide deposits were found within the city limits.
-69 were classified as deep and 51 were classified as shallow.
-83 landslides in the inventory are stimated to have moved during the past 150 years (historical time).
-This is a very high number of active-historical landslides for a small city like Astoria.
-Seventeen of these eighty-three have recorded dates of movement in the landslide inventory database from 1932 to 2007.
-Several of these 17 landslides caused significant damage.
-Areas on the susceptibility maps are identified as high, medium, and low (see the DOGAMI 2013 report).
-In Astoria, of the areas within the landslide susceptibility maps were complete, they were used to conduct a landslide in the high for the deep landslides.
-After the landslide inventory and susceptibility maps were complete, they were used to conduct a landslide risk assessment.
-The results of this analysis indicate that roughly 27% of the city is at risk to landslides.
-The basic process involves the identification of hazard (i.e., landslide hazards), inventory of assets, and estimation of damage and losses based on the overlap of the hazard and assets.
-DOGAMI created maps [®] Red: Historic and or active <150 years.
-Orage: head scarard and flams and flams comes.
-See OPEN-HE REPORT 0-13-05 LANDSLIDE INVENTORY, SUSCEPTIBILITY MAPS, AND RISK ANALYSIS FOR THE CITY OF ASTORIA, CLATSOP COUNTY, OREGON.
-4 Banks NA 151.038.C.4 - Incorporation of natural features into subdivision design, or avoidance of natural hazards (e.g., geological hazards , stream corridor, or flood hazards) necessitating flexible lots sizes, cluster development plan, or other innovative design;
+Other relevant codes/provisions Other observations: Astoria CP.400.01 - The city will take reasonable precautions to protect life and property from natural disasters (References City Code Ordinace 09-03) Geologic hazards map included in Comprehensive Plan but not referenced, Tricia: I included the City of Astoria as an example in Washington APA conference, "Landslides in Oregon: Astoria The Astoria Geologic Hazards Map dated August 2015 is not linked fully to the Astoria code.
+12.030.B.02.a - Increased potential for landslide hazard is cause to deny a variance.
+DOGAMI and the City of Astoria got together to appl study.
+The study was performed from April 2008 to A prepared these maps: landslide inventory, shallow an landslide deposits were found within the city limits.
+A landslides in the inventory are estimated to have mo number of active-historical landslides for a small city of movement in the landslide inventory database fro damage.
+Areas on the susceptibility maps are identif Astoria, of the areas within the landslide susceptibilit in the high for the deep landslides.
+Again, these resu landslides.
+After the landslide inventory and suscepti risk assessment.
+The results of this analysis indicate to process involves the identification of hazard (i.e., lan losses based on the overlap of the hazard and assets ago: Yellow: prehistoric or ancient >150 years: Oran LANDSLIDE INVENTORY, SUSCEPTIBILITY MAPS, AND OREGON.
+Banks NA NA 151.038.C.4 - Incorporation of natural features into subdivision design, or avoidance of natural hazards (e.g., geological hazards, stream corridor, or flood hazards) necessitating flexible lots sizes, cluster development plan, or other innovative design;